AMY ROSE: “XO” is how I feel about everyone that I even remotely like.

 JAMIA: My first thought after hearing some of the lyrics was that Sun Tzu, who wrote The Art of War, would be really proud of Beyoncé for her warrior strategy.
 He wrote that one mark of a great soldier is that he fights on his own terms or not at all.
 He also said that the greatest victory is one that requires no battle.

 GABI: I love “Flawless” so much.
-Bey has been one of the few people on her level in the industry that has been consistently humble and kind to everyone, and I feel like she just needed to have a moment to be like I AM THE FUCKING SHIT and acknowledge that she is a queen and was doing big things before most (all?) of the other big female pop stars right now were even on the scene.
-Including that sample from Chimamanda Ngozi Adichie’s TED Talk about how it can be a good thing to be competitive in career/accomplishments makes so much sense.
+Bey has been one of the few people on her level in the industry who have consistently been humble and kind to everyone, and I feel like she just needed to have a moment to be like I AM THE FUCKING SHIT and acknowledge that she is a queen and was doing big things before most (all?) of the other big female pop stars right now were even on the scene.
+Including that sample from Chimamanda Ngozi Adichie’s TED Talk about how it can be a good thing to be competitive in career/accomplishments makes so much sense in this context.

 We teach girls to shrink themselves, to make themselves smaller.
 We say to girls: “You can have ambition, but not too much.
 You should aim to be successful, but not too successful—otherwise, you will threaten the man.”
 Because I am female, I am expected to aspire to marriage.
 I am expected to make my life choices always keeping in mind that marriage is most important.
 Now, marriage can be a source of joy and love and mutual support.
 But why do we teach girls to aspire to marriage and we don’t teach boys the same?
 We raise girls to see each other as competitors, not for jobs or for accomplishments—which I think can be a good thing—but for the attention of men.
 We teach girls that they cannot be sexual beings in the way that boys are.
 Feminist: a person who believes in the social, political, and economic equality of the sexes.